Australian-Text-Analytics-Platform/quotation-tool/README.md

 If you find the Quotation Tool useful in your research, please cite the following:

 Jufri, Sony & Sun, Chao (2022).
 Quotation Tool. v1.0.
 Australian Text Analytics Platform.
 Software. https://github.com/Australian-Text-Analytics-Platform/quotation-tool

+## Related notebooks
+We supported a team of researchers at the Australian National University, who built a [notebook](https://github.com/ANU-HDRH/quotation-tool) that documents a complete workflow for constructing statement-level datasets from raw news articles, using customised entity tagging and identification as well as context preservation.
+It integrates the Quotation Tool.